 Children who miss regular sessions will find it increasingly hard to cope in class.
 They will not have been present whe the teacher is delivering lessons which explain new information and which builds onto the next element of learning.
 As a result, children may begin to fall behind which also impacts on their self-esteem.

 Over time, this amount of lost learning inevitably has consequences with regards to SATs.
 Evidence shows that, on average, the lower the attendance the lower the SATs score.
-The table below shows the Year 6 data from the 2017 tests.
+The table below shows the Year 6 data from the 2017 tests and the average score for children in particular attendance categories.
 Please note that children are expected to achieve a score of at least 100 to be at the national expectation.